 Utah’s Big Five are some of the jewels of the National Park Service: Arches, Bryce, Zion, Canyonlands, and Capitol Reef national parks.
 They are all in Southern Utah, but seeing them all in one trip would take five days and a real commitment to driving over hiking.
 You can see an itinerary like that here if you’re feeling crazy.

-A more reasonable choice would be to choose a couple to explore, making sure to look for adjacent points of interest.
+A more reasonable choice would be to choose just a couple of parks to visit (check out our favorite kid-friendly hikes in Arches National Park and Bryce Canyon National Park.)
+This would give you more time to explore adjacent points of interest.
 For example, around Arches National Park, you’ll find Dead Horse Point State Park as well as the ancient Mill Canyon dinosaur tracks on BLM (Bureau of Land Management) land — you can read more about why we love those spots around Moab so much here.